codealchemist/tgb-automator/README.md

 ## About

-It uses [Nightwatch.js](https://nightwatchjs.org/) to run an automation script on the AFIP platform using Chrome.
+It uses [Nightwatch.js](https://nightwatchjs.org/) to run an automation script on the ARBA platform using Chrome.

 ## Before first run